Click above to watch the video

 This probably isn’t THE reason your jigsaw isn’t cutting straight, but it could be a big contributing factor.

 #5 The Base is Tilted

 While the idea of this video and article is to avoid bevel cuts – most jigsaws have a tilting base for cutting bevels on purpose.
 It’s a good idea to check that the base is square to the blade.

 I like to do this by loosening the base just enough so that it will move, but doesn’t flop around, and then setting a small square on the blade.

 Even if you’ve never tilted the base you should still check it for square.
-Also, check it every few months to make sure it hasn’t moved.
+Also, check it every now and then to make sure it hasn’t moved.

 #6 Holding the Saw Straight